MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/agent-scripts.md

 ## Set the default agent script for agents

 As an administrator, you can set different default agent scripts for agents who handle different services, customers, or products.
 You need a way to show these agents a script that's appropriate for the context of the conversation between them and the customer.
-With the agent script expression builder, you can define the conditions that define which script an agent is shown by default in Omnichannel for Customer Service.
+With the agent script expression builder, you can define the conditions that define which script an agent is shown by default in the agent app.

 Based on these conditions, when an agent accepts an incoming conversation, the agent script control selects a script from the different scripts that were made available for that particular session type and shows the script to the agent.
 In addition, agents can manually select a script from the list of available agent scripts if they need to switch between different scripts.